Skip to main content

 2. In addition to employee-led local fundraising drives, we run national events and initiatives annually.

-3. Employees are encouraged to take two days of paid volunteering leave each year.
+3. Employees are encouraged to take 15 hours (pro-rated) of paid volunteering leave each year.

 4. We seek opportunities to gift valuable but unused resources to good causes, and charities make use of our spare classroom space during quieter teaching seasons.